lowRISC/opentitan/doc/project.md

 ## How to get involved

 &lt;Just brief points as to how to start out;
-“My company just signed up, how do I figure out what to work on and who to talk to?”;
+"My company just signed up, how do I figure out what to work on and who to talk to?";
 link to getting started user guides;
 Team drive (for internal/confidential docs) vs github, mailing list vs chat, etc.&gt;